 The last of the puddles were in our rear view mirror.
 We snaked our way through the gravel road, then back on to pavement.
 We hurried back into Willits to snag some motel rooms – I wasn’t going to sleep in the Prius, that’s for sure.

 As we drive through town, the car was making an interesting sound – a muffled scraping sound.
 It didn’t sound like a flat tire, but it didn’t sound right either.
-When we’d pass someone on the street, they would turn and stare at us – obviously the sound we heard inside was also heard outside the car.
+When we’d pass someone on the street, they would turn and stare at us.
+The sound we heard inside the car was also audible outsidr.
 We are still causing a scene.

-I was terrified this would either catapult us to our death somehow, or would break off and someone behind us would be severely injured.
-I couldn’t find a way to remove this damaged piece.
+I was terrified this would either catapult us to our death somehow, or severely injure someone behind us.
+We couldn’t find a way to remove this damaged piece.
 I made my recommendation and went along with the majority vote.

 Well, Little Prius, we took you on an adventure and you returned us home.
 You were a little banged up, but those battle scars show what you’ve done, what you can do.
 This is the most excitement you’ve had and will likely never have anything this wild run under your tires again.